jivanovic/nlp-project/README.md

 This section will be expanded when we implement a number of working classification methods and are able to generate results.

+## The Report
+A continuously updated report for the project is available in the root directory with the name "report.pdf".

 ## Authors
 Jan Ivanovič,  email:
 Grega Dvoršak, email: gd4667@student.uni-lj.si